-IF Settings Description DHCP The IF allows a DHCP server to allocate an IP address, a subnet mask and a gateway.
+IF Settings Description

+DHCP The IF allows a DHCP server to allocate an IP address, a subnet mask and a gateway.
 If no DHCP server is in the network then network parameters will be set as defined below.

-IP address Manually allocate an IP address. rnal) Subnet mask Manually allocate a subnet mask. (inte Gateway Manually allocate a gateway address, if required.
+IP address Manually allocate an IP address.

+al) Subnet mask Manually allocate a subnet mask.

+(interna Gateway Manually allocate a gateway address, if required.

 DNS address Manually allocate addresses of a Domain Name Server (DNS), if required.

 Ethernet Port Select port in the range 065535.

+:the Default port: 5025

-Default: 5025 冒 Reserved ports: 502, 537 Host name User definable host name Domain User definable domain
+- Reserved ports: 502 (ModBus TCP), 537

+Host name User definable host name

+Domain User definable domain